Omni-guides/Tuxborn/EmissariesReadMe.md

 ### <ins>Keybind Changes/Gamepad buttons</ins>

 **Heromenu:**
 Heromenu is an important part of Enderal and is where you can see your skills among other stats, normally you can use it by pressing H. But in Emissaries it has been moved to the tween menu, in the same place as you find the level menu in normal Skyrim.
+You can map the shortcut for it in same place as other Skyrim controlles.

 **BFCO**
 There are a few changes to the keybinds/buttons in use with the BFCO-based Emissaries of Tux Profiles.
 The keybind/button changes are: